-- The opening of Child Bride suggests that the film might offend pedophiles and claims to "not pass judgment", making some Nightmare Fuel for both the Snob and the viewer at the implication that the film might not be completely anti-pedophilia.
+- The opening of Child Bride suggests that the film might offend pedophiles and claims to "not pass judgment", making some Nightmare Fuel for both the Snob and the viewer at the Unfortunate Implications that the film might not be completely anti-pedophilia.

 - Travis Crabtree murdering the Cinema Bum during the review of The Legend of Boggy Creek.
 The Gory Discretion Shot and twitching hand doesn't help, nor does the Soundtrack Dissonance.

 - Walt Right, as shown in the page image.
 Sweet baby Jesus, Walt Right.
 He appears from out of nowhere and speaks in a Creepy Monotone with his unblinking stare fixed to the camera asking Snob to bash the types of people he doesn't like.
 Pretty much the only thing that brings levity to his appearances is that while the Snob is understandable freaked out whenever he appears, he seems to be so Conditioned to Accept Horror that he only considers him a little nuisance.